dweymouth/supersonic/README.md

 # supersonic
 A lightweight desktop client for Subsonic music servers.
-This is in early development and if you decide to use it now, expect to find some bugs!
+This is in early development and if you decide to use it now, expect to find a few bugs and missing features.

-On first startup, the app will prompt you for your Subsonic server connection.
-The app currently displays a searchable album grid view that is also sortable by the standard Subsonic API sort orders.
-Double-clicking an album plays that album.
+## Features
+* Fast, lightweight, native UI
+* High-quality gapless audio playback powered by MPV
+* Infinite scrolling

 ## Build (Ubuntu)